Last Updated | July 19, 2023

-Whether you are a healthcare provider or administrator of a healthcare institute, remote patient monitoring systems ease the job.
+Whether you are a healthcare provider or administrator of a healthcare institute, remote patient monitoring systems ease the job if your developer knows how to develop a healthcare app.
 In recent years, the scope of remote patient monitoring has significantly expanded; especially in the wake of the Covid-19 virus, more and more patients are healthcare professionals are turning to remote patient monitoring as the next level of the healthcare system.
 Remote patient monitoring is likely to experience 12.5% annual growth in the next decade.
 The healthcare providers have already implemented the equipment for remote monitoring, and these practices are being supported by governments and authorities.
 Still, it’s a new niche, and some people are still unaware of the concept.
 With this article, we are sharing everything about remote patient monitoring and telehealth (or are they the same? we shall find out!).

 What Is Remote Patient Monitoring Telehealth?

 Remote patient monitoring is often abbreviated as RPM and is the process of providing healthcare.
-Healthcare is provided through the utilization of information technology standards for collecting patient data from outside of conventional healthcare settings.
+In Healthcare, the telemedicine business is provided through the utilization of information technology standards for collecting patient data from outside of conventional healthcare settings.
 It’s designed to bridge the gaps between conventional healthcare settings.

 How Do You Implement Remote Patient Monitoring?